kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 put a log line indicating the synchronization is delegated to another controller (see [implementation overview](#implementation-overview)).

-Additionally, before re-evaluate extending the `kubectl` command-line tool before [GA](#ga).
+Additionally, re-evaluate extending the `kubectl` command-line tool before [GA](#ga).
 We could extend the command to provide useful debugging information with the following:
 - new `MANAGED_BY` column for `kubectl get job -owide` (possibly also without `-owide`)